darevski1/homework/DevOps Lab 3 - Git & GitHub/README.md

 #### 1. Create repository in GitHub

-From top main navigation click on plus icon<br />
+From top main navigation click on plus icon and from dropdown menu chooese New Repository<br />
 ![Create new repository](./assets/images/add.jpg "Click on new repository")

 #### 2. Type repository name sf-homework